fabriziotorelli-wipro/rig-docker-machines/3/eolas-bitnami-mongodb/README.md

 ## What are Eolas and Synapse ?

-Eolas and Synapse are respectively Backend and Front-End applications for a project-driven Pipeline Dashboards, collection metrics and providing statistics and graphs on the Development/Release process, deploying Docker-Container release applications and much more ...
+Eolas and Synapse are respectively Backend and Front-End applications for a project-driven Pipeline Dashboards, collection metrics and providing statistics and graphs on the Development/Release process and much more ...

 Ask more details to [Paul Karsten - Buildit@WiproDigital](mailto:paul.karsten@wipro.com) - USA

 There are other Pipeline Dashboards and Digital Processes available  :

 Ask more details to [Glyn Darkin - Buildit@WiproDigital](mailto:glyn.darkin@wipro.com) - Ireland/UK

+Buildit Digital consultancy is driven to ensure digital processes for companies, providing guidelines and methodologies in order to ensure efficient and proficient Agile or Agile SAFe processes, across multiple disciplines.

 ## Issues